🏞️Native ETH Staking

 Step 1.
 Generate validator keys

 Step 2.
-Use READ - predictSplitter (0x3f62e9b7) to compute deterministic splitter addresses.
+Use READ - predictSplitter (0x3f62e9b7)arrow-up-right to compute deterministic splitter addresses.

 Step 3.
 Craft the deposit transaction with the Fee Splitter as the recipient.

 Step 4.
-Call WRITE - createSplitterAndCall (0x608c54d4) on the Fee Splitter Factory to stake ETH.
+Call WRITE - createSplitterAndCall (0x608c54d4)arrow-up-right on the Fee Splitter Factory to stake ETH.

 3. Reporting & Monitoring

-• Partners can track staking activity and rewards via the Kiln Connect API (/stakes endpoint).
+• Partners can track staking activity and rewards via the Kiln Connect APIarrow-up-right (/stakes endpoint).

 • Full compatibility with existing Kiln reporting infrastructure, for any staking provider.